-What we already know is that the hedge-fund billionaire, Robert Mercer, is the common factor between Cambridge Analytica, Trump, Bannon, AggregateIQ and whadya know… Siri, for whom his algorithms were used.
-Siri, who knows our name and is always listening… We also know that Peter Thiel is the head of another company that collects our (financial) data, Paypal; and he is the common factor between Cambridge Analytica, (the CIA groomed) Palantir Technologies and last but not least, Facebook.
+What we already know is that the hedge-fund billionaire, Robert Mercer, is the common factor between Cambridge Analytica, Trump, Bannon, AggregateIQ (his main analytics company for Brexit) and… Siri, for whom his algorithms were used.
+Siri, who knows our name and is always listening… We also know that Peter Thiel is the common factor between Cambridge Analytica, the CIA groomed Palantir Technologies and last but not least, Facebook.

 Good boy.
 We know you’re sorry…